gitmarek/libbitcoinrpc/doc/README.md

   connection, as well as to query many listening servers with the same method without reallocating resources.
 * Proper error handling.
-* Convenience functions to perform simple one-time tasks in an efficient way.

 To quickly get a grasp of how to use the library in your code, please see the [tutorial](./tutorial.md) and [examples](./examples.md).
 Besides, the